vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 The updated decoder was also compiled directly with AddressSanitizer, UBSan, and float-cast-overflow checks for that comparison; no errors were reported.

+### Reuse source-annotation construction and derive the latest parent

+Fallback sample, instrument, and region annotations now use the same methods as explicit annotations, sharing ownership, parent selection, and sample links.
+Remove the separately retained latest instrument annotation: the ordered source list already supplies it.
+Extend the instrument-builder test to check parent selection after multiple instrument annotations.
+This removes 15 production lines without changing the format-facing API.

+The full build and all 17 CTest targets pass without compiler warnings, including fallback ownership, sample links, explicit ranges, and annotation parent tests.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,